rexresearch

 because the probe has direct access to the cytoplasmic membrane.

-Using a fluorescent dye, we found that the ceragenins, in a time-
+Using a fluorescent dye, we found that the ceragenins, in a

-and concentration-dependent manner, depolarized the lipid bilayer
+time- and concentration-dependent manner, depolarized the lipid

-example).
+3, for example).
 A comparison of the percentage of membrane

 depolarization after 5.5 min with MBCs is given in Fig. 4.
 With